 Police seized a scrambler bike after it was seen riding on Shropshire roads

+Police seize an illegal scrambler bike in Shropshire after it was seen riding on roads

 Police Community Support Officer Declan Miller said that the bike had been seized in Bridgnorth after previously being seen in Broseley, with the rider issued with a warning notice for anti-social behaviour.